-Surprisingly, only seven teams have managed to win a comparable trio of competitions, although many have gone close.
+SURPRISINGLY, only eight teams have managed to win a comparable trio of competitions, although many have gone close.
 Some of this select group have been built around outstanding individuals, such as Lionel Messi and Ajax’s Johan Cruyff, while others – like Celtic in 1967 – were founded on the team ethic.
-Inevitable comparisons will be made about “who’s the greatest?”, but it’s an impossible exercise.
+Inevitable comparisons will be made about “who is the greatest?”, but it’s an impossible exercise.
 A team can only beat the opposition in front of it and in all cases, the treble winners have done just that.

 Jock Stein’s team actually won five cups in 1966-67: the European Cup; the Scottish League; the Scottish League Cup; the Scottish FA Cup; and the Glasgow Cup.
 Critics will look at Scotland today and say, “so what?”, but in 1967, the best Scotland had to offer was every bit as competitive as south of the border.
 Celtic in 1967, including the excellent Jimmy Johnstone, beat Inter Milan, the dark princes of catenaccio, to become the first British side to win the European Cup.
 Back at home, Celtic lost just twice in 34 league games and beat Aberdeen 2-0 in the Scottish Cup at Hampden Park in front of 126,000 people.
 For good measure, they disposed of Rangers in the Scottish League Cup final.
 Some might say that in the European Cup, they had an easy run to the final, beating Zurich, Nantes, Vojvodinia and Dukla Prague, but Inter Milan, coached by the godfather of defensive football, Helenio Herrera, were a tough nut to crack.
 Sandro Mazzola gave Inter the lead after seven minutes from the penalty spot.
 Tommy Gemmell levelled just after the hour mark and six minutes from the end, Steve Chalmers scored the winner.
 Legend will tell you that Celtic fans are still arriving back from Lisbon after celebrating this unlikely triumph.